broadinstitute/palantir-workflows/BenchmarkVCFs/vcfdistBenchmark_README.md

 *BenchmarkVCFs outputs floats for: INDEL F1 Scores, INDEL Precision Scores, INDEL Recall Scores, SNP F1 Scores, SNP Precision Scores, and SNP Recall Scores.* vcfdistBenchmark outputs these statistics in the two precision-recall-summary.tsv and precision-recall.tsv files.
 These values, when returned by vcfdist, contain the information from partial matching; to get those values, calculate them from the event counts as mentioned in [Some Warnings on Interpreting Output Statistics](#some-warnings-on-interpreting-output-statistics).

-ROC plots are not outputted by vcfdist.
+ROC plots are not output by vcfdist.

-The query and truth tsv files are not outputted by BenchmarkVCFs.
+The query and truth tsv files are not output by BenchmarkVCFs.

 ### Internal Differences
 vcfdistBenchmark does not run checks and validation like BenchmarkVCFs, and therefore it is comprised of just one task.